Hydra-Chain/hydragon-core-contracts/README.md

 ### Documentation

 This repo makes use of [Dodoc](https://github.com/primitivefinance/primitive-dodoc), a Hardhat plugin from Primitive Finance which generates Markdown docs on contracts from their natspec.
-The docs are generated on every compile, and can be found in the `docs/` directory.
+The docs are generated on every compile and can be found in the `docs/` directory.